Catholic Church in Romania: Communist period

-The 1927 Concordat was unilaterally denounced on July 17, 1948 (in December of the same year, the Greek-Catholic Church was disestablished, and its patrimony was passed to the Orthodox Church).
-New state regulations were designed to abolish papal authority over Catholics in Romania, and the Roman Catholic Church, although it was one of the sixteen recognized religions, lacked legal standing, as its organizational charter was never approved by the Department of Cults.
+New state regulations were designed to abolish papal authority over Catholics in Romania, and the Latin Church, although it was one of the sixteen recognized religions, lacked legal standing, as its organizational charter was never approved by the Department of Cults.
 Until 1978, the celebration of Catholic Mass in Romanian language outside Bucharest and Moldavia was forbidden by the government.
 Many foreign clerics, including the Jesuit superiors, were intimidated and ultimately expelled.
 The Apostolic Nunciature was also closed down on government orders in 1950, after O'Hara left the country.
 By that year, Romania, like all other Eastern Bloc countries, cut off diplomatic contacts with the Holy See.
 Only two dioceses were allowed (the Bucharest Diocese and the Alba Iulia Diocese), while the banned ones continued to function in semi-clandestinity (their new bishops, appointed by the Holy See, were not formally recognized).
 The Communists unsuccessfully attempted to convince Catholics to organize themselves into a national church, and to cease their contacts with the Holy See.

-Many Roman Catholic clerics, alongside their approx. 600 Greek-Catholics counterparts, were held in communist prisons from as early as 1947 and throughout the 1950s.
+Many Latin Catholic clerics, alongside their approximately 600 Greek-Catholics counterparts, were held in communist prisons from as early as 1947 and throughout the 1950s.
 Five of the six bishops, including both bishops of the recognized dioceses, Anton Durcovici and Áron Márton, were placed in custody.
-Among Roman Catholic clerics to die in confinement were the bishops Szilárd Bogdánffy and Durcovici, Monsignor Ghika, and the Jesuit priest Cornel Chira.
+Among Catholic clerics to die in confinement were the bishops Szilárd Bogdánffy and Durcovici, Monsignor Ghika, and the Jesuit priest Cornel Chira.
 In 1949, 15 religious institutes were banned in Romania, and the rest (including the Franciscans) significantly reduced their activities.
 A number of local Jesuits were kept in imprisonment or under house arrest at the Franciscan friary in Gherla (a situation which lasted for seven years).
+The communist repression of against Latin clergy took a less severe form than that against first the Ruthenians of Galicia and then the Romanian Greek Catholics; it was met by resolve among all groups.